-C-18 Selects Technology-chooses procedures, tools, or equipment, including computers and related technologies.

-C-19 Applies Technology to Task-understands overall intent and proper procedures for setup and operation of equipment.

-C-20 Maintains and Troubleshoots Equipment-prevents, identifies, or solves problems with equipment, including computers and other technologies.
+- C-18 Selects Technology-chooses procedures, tools, or equipment, including computers and related technologies. - C-19 Applies Technology to Task-understands overall intent and proper procedures for setup and operation of equipment. - C-20 Maintains and Troubleshoots Equipment-prevents, identifies, or solves problems with equipment, including computers and other technologies.

-I (print name) have received and read a copy of the syllabus for the HITT 1305.202 Medical Terminology I understand the syllabus and understand that I must comply with all requirements listed within this document to complete the course.
+5 have received and read a copy of the Cerminology I understand the syllabus and understand that d within this document to complete the course.

 Signature of Student

 Date